 People who aren’t related to each other can also be a close match.
 If you don’t have a family member with a matching tissue type, we have a team of search coordinators who will look for an unrelated adult volunteer donor or umbilical cord blood units.
 The National Marrow Donor Program® has millions of people registered who have been typed for this purpose.
-But, searching for a donor can take weeks or even months.
+Searching for a donor can take weeks or even months.
 Sometimes, umbilical cord blood can be used if the transplant is urgent, because it’s more readily available.
 If you’ll need stem cells from someone who isn’t related to you, your doctor will give you more information.

 Before your transplant, you’ll get treatment to get your body ready, even if your disease is in remission.
 This is called conditioning.
 Conditioning is made up of chemotherapy, radiation therapy, or both.
 It’s done to:

 - Kill any remaining cancer cells in your body.